ibireme/yyjson/doc/API.md

 - Does not escape unicode or slashes.

 ### **YYJSON_WRITE_PRETTY**
-Writes JSON with a pretty format uing a 4-space indent.
+Writes JSON with a pretty format using a 4-space indent.

 ### **YYJSON_WRITE_PRETTY_TWO_SPACES**
-Writes JSON with a pretty format uing a 2-space indent.
+Writes JSON with a pretty format using a 2-space indent.
 This flag will override `YYJSON_WRITE_PRETTY` flag.

 ### **YYJSON_WRITE_ESCAPE_UNICODE**